Separate Chemistry 1

 - if the concentration of the products is higher than the reactants, we say the equilibrium lies to the right

-Dynamic equilibrium is when the forward and reverse reactions are still occurring, however, they are occurring at the different rate.
+Dynamic equilibrium is when the forward and reverse reactions are still occurring (dynamic), but the substances remain in balance (equilibrium).

 - if you add more reactant, the equilibrium will shift to the right to reduce the concentration of reactant (and make more product)

 - if you remove some of the product, the equilibrium will shift to the right to increase the concentration of the product